drewbelf/markdown-cv/index.md

 Of Denis Edwards, *Deep Incarnation: God’s Redemptive Suffering with Creatures* (Orbis Books, 2019), in Anglican Theological Review (forthcoming).

 `2019`
-“Trinity and Creation: Vestigia Trinitatis in Alexander of Hales’s Glossa Sententiarum.”
+“Trinity and Creation: *Vestigia Trinitatis* in Alexander of Hales’s *Glossa Sententiarum*.”
 The Cord 69, no. 1 (2019): 4–8.

 `2017`
 “The Latest in St. Bonaventure Scholarship: When Emerging and Senior Scholars Meet.”
 The Cord 67, no. 3 (2017): 20–22.